-For small churches or "on-the-go" ministries, a portable all-in-one solution may be the best solution.
-Systems like the Yamaha STAGEPAS Series integrate a mixer with a built-in amplifier, passive speakers, signal processing, and even effects into a simple, compact design.
-These PA systems can save you money, time and space.
-Plus, they're easy to set up and use.
+For small churches or "On-the-go" ministries, a portable all-in-one solution may be the optimum solution.
+Systems like the Yamaha Stagepas series integrate a mixer with a built-in amplifier, passive speakers, signal processing, and even effects into a simple, compact design.
+These PA systems can save you money, time, and space and are easy to setup and operate.